CodeExplorer95/task-management/README.md

 1. Add Firebase config

-   - Download `GoogleService-Info.plist` from your Firebase console and add it to `ios/TaskManagement` in Xcode (Ensure it's included in the app target).
+   - Download `GoogleService-Info.plist` from your Firebase console and add it to `ios/TaskManagement` in Xcode .

 2. CocoaPods